cnp3/ipmininet/ipmininet/examples/README.md

 This network contains a single LAN with a loop.
 It enables the spanning tree protocol to prevent packet looping in the LAN.

+## SpanningTreeHub

+_topo name_ : spanning_tree_hub
+_args_ : n/a

+This network contains a more complex LAN with many loops, using hubs to simulate one-to-many links between switchs.
+It enables the spanning tree protocol to prevent packet looping in the LAN.

+## SpanningTreeBus

+_topo name_ : spanning_tree_bus
+_args_ : n/a

+This network contains a single LAN without any loop, but using a hub to simulate a bus behavior.
+It enables the spanning tree protocol to prevent packet looping in the LAN, even if there is no loop here.

+## SpanningTreeIntermediate

+_topo name_ : spanning_tree_intermediate
+_args_ : n/a

+This network contains a single LAN with 2 loops inside.
+It shows the spanning tree protocol to avoid the packets looping in the network.

+## SpanningTreeComplex

+_topo name_ : spanning_tree_complex
+_args_ : n/a

+This network contains a single LAN with many loops inside.
+It enables the spanning tree protocol to prevent packet looping in the LAN.

+## SpanningTreeAdjust

+_topo name_ : spannnig_tree_adjust
+_args_ : n/a

+This network contains a single LAN with many loops inside.
+It enables the spanning tree protocol to prevent packets from looping in the network.

+__EXERCICE :__ a specific topology is reached by the spanning tree protocol.
+The goal of this exercice is to adjust only __2__ weights to get the desired topology (see `spanning_tree_adjust.py`).